 Container Bush Slicer Cucumber

-Bush Slicer offers juicy slicing cucumbers in record time on dwarf bushes, perfect for your container gardens.
-Enjoy this space-saving cucumber in delicious salads from your own patio this season
+Bush Slicer offers juicy slicing cucumbers in record time on compact plants, perfect for your container gardens.
+Enjoy this space-saving cucumber in delicious salads from your patio this season.

 Can’t make up your mind because you’re confused by all the choices?

-This seed collection is perfect considering the purpose of this article.
-The packet includes 5 individual seed packets including; tomatoes, carrots, lettuce, chard, and basil.
-Perfect for vegetable container gardening in small spaces.
+This seed collection is perfect, considering the purpose of this post.
+The packet includes five individual seed packets, including; tomatoes, carrots, lettuce, chard, and basil.
+Perfect for container vegetable gardening in small spaces.

-Herbs to choose from: French Thyme / Basil Trio / Sweet Curly Parsley / French Rosemary / Italian Oregano / Garlic Chives
+Herbs go great with vegetables.
+Here are a few we love: French Thyme / Basil Trio / Sweet Curly Parsley / French Rosemary / Italian Oregano / Garlic Chives

-If you’re a beginning gardener, we hope this post on vegetable container gardening will help you out.
+If you’re a beginning gardener, we hope this container vegetable gardening post will help you.

 Experience is a gardener’s best friend.
-Your first year of vegetable container gardening may be an experiment, but come the second or third year, you’ll be an old pro and will be a lot more comfortable with the whole process.
+Your first year of vegetable container gardening may be an experiment, but come the second or third year, you’ll be an old pro and a lot more comfortable with the whole process.
+Growing your vegetables is so rewarding!

 Happy Gardening,